Alexander Roberts Dunn: Family and early life

-Charge of the Light Brigade and the Victoria Cross
+Crimean War, Charge of the Light Brigade and the Victoria Cross

+Dunn served in the Crimean War where he first saw combat at the Battle of Alma when the Light Brigade took part in the initial skirmish at the beginning of the battle.
+For the remainder of the battle the Light Brigade guarded the inland flank.

 Dunn was awarded the Victoria Cross for his actions at the Charge of the Light Brigade during the Battle of Balaclava on 25 October 1854, when he was 21 years of age.

 Lieutenant Dunn was actively engaged in the battle, leading his troops in the futile attempts to capture the Russian artillery.
 When the retreat was finally called, he saw that one of his troopers, Sergeant Robert Bentley, was in trouble.
 Bentley's horse was badly wounded.
 Russian lancers had picked Bentley out as a straggler and were attacking him, trying to knock him out of the saddle.
 Dunn wheeled his horse and returned to Bentley's aid.
 He killed two or three of the Russian soldiers, lifted Bentley back up on his horse, and slapped its rear to get it moving back to safety.
 Dunn then noticed that another soldier from his troop, Private Harvey Levett, had been dismounted and was being attacked by a Russian hussar.
 Dunn came to Levett's aid, killing the Russian hussar with his lengthy sabre.
+Bentley survived the battle, however Levett was killed minutes after Dunn's action.

 When he was finally back to safety, Dunn found that only 25 had survived from his troop of 110 cavalrymen.
 Dunn broke down and cried.

+The last Crimean War battle that Dunn took part in was the Battle of Inkerman where the 11th Hussars were held in reserve, though came under fire from Russian cannon, and assisted the wounded coming from the battle.

 Queen Victoria instituted the Victoria Cross in 1856, for conspicuous acts of bravery by any member of the British military.
 The award was available for events from 1854 onwards, to include acts of bravery during the Crimean War, which began in late 1853.
 After the war, it was announced that the 11th Hussars could nominate a soldier to receive the Victoria Cross for his bravery.
 Dunn was the unanimous choice of the regiment.
 His name was on the list of the first group of recipients of the Victoria Cross, announced in February 1857.

 On 26 June 1857, Queen Victoria presented the first sixty-two Victoria Crosses at an awards ceremony in Hyde Park, in front of a crowd of 100,000.
 Although Dunn by that time had left the 11th Hussars, he was amongst that group of the first recipients.